 Justin graduated with a Bachelor’s of Science in Marketing in 2014; Master’s of Science in Marketing Management in 2016; and Masters of Business Administration in 2018 from the University of Maryland University College.
 He has several years of experience in marketing and strategic planning.
 Justin served in the United States Navy from 2007-2012 as a Hospital Corpsman.

 David is a seasoned entrepreneur and business executive with 30 years of startup and high growth experience in the Information Technology, Internet, and Government Contracting industries.
 Following the sale of Comstor, which he founded in 1986, he has assisted numerous companies with strategy, organization & team building.
 Expert in leveraging technology, establishing competitive advantages, and building strong partnerships with third-party organizations.
 David is from a military family (“Army Brat”), has a son in the National Guard, and has been active in supporting service-disabled veterans for over a decade.

 Maryam graduated from the University of Maryland, College Park in 2015 with a degree in Public Health.
 She has several years of experience in client relations, management and communication.
 Currently, she oversees all customer service agents.
 She develops and implements the policies and procedures that ensure BlueStar delivers the highest service level standards possible.

 Sandy Daniels, Rear Admiral, US Navy (ret)

 Sandy’s Navy service spans 35 years, starting as a P-3 pilot, transitioning to space and information warfare.
-She also has 15 years experience as a defense contractor, supporting a variety of customers.
+She also has 15 years of experience as a defense contractor, supporting a variety of customers.
 Her father is a veteran, having served 20 years in the Air Force.
 She brings a fresh perspective as well as a desire to expand our ability to support our veterans.